bmw-tech/widget_driver/widget_driver/doc/drivable_widgets.md

 If there is data which your widget needs from some other source, then put the logic which grabs that data in the `driver`.
 The `driver` has access to the BuildContext and can easily resolve that data.
 And then the widget can access it via the `driver`.

-The important part why you need to **always** go via the `driver` when you grab data from other sources, is so that you can easily test your widget!
+The important part why you need to **always** go via the `driver`: When you would grab data from other sources, you can not test your widget so easily any more!

 If you always use the `driver` as a data provider in your widget, then when you test your widget, that data will be provided via the `TestDriver` and you do not need to mock it!